 Alpha Mom is a consumer lifestyle brand, new media and research company for moms and moms-to-be.
-It was founded and is run by Isabel Kallman, a mother to an 8 year old son.
+It was founded and is run by Isabel Kallman, a mother to a 13-year-old son.

-Even though Alpha Mom is New York-based, our writing contributors, product reviewers, and online visitors are from all over the United States.
+Even though Alpha Mom is New York-based, our writing contributors and online visitors are from all over the United States.

 To get in touch with us, please refer to our Contact Us information.